What is Chiari Malformation Surgery?

 - Any medication allergies

-Tell us if your child has a known allergy to latex.
+Please tell us if your child has a known allergy to latex.
 Any unexplained problems with surgery, watery eyes, sneezing or wheezing while playing with balloons may be due to a latex allergy.
 Anyone who has had multiple surgical procedures might have such an allergy.

 Day of Surgery